AnKing-Memberships/anki-remote-decks/README.md

 # Formatting support

-Currently the following formatting is supported:
+Currently, the following formatting is supported:

 * Bold
 * Underlined
 * Italics
 * Colors

-# Using Table of contents to sort your file
+# Using the Table of contents to sort your file

 Users can now use a table of contents to index large files.

-This will allows users to create contents at the top of the file and then creating headings throughout.
+This will allows users to create content at the top of the file and then create headings throughout.
 These will be ignored when generating questions

 # Manage image size

-Images can be sized by change their size within the Google doc itself.
-The heigh and width in PX of the image is added to the Anki card.
+Images can be sized by changing their size within the Google doc itself.
+The height and width in PX of the image is added to the Anki card.

 # Controlling note type